Lee Kang-in: Paris Saint-Germain

+Atlético Madrid

+On 25 July 2026, Lee signed a five-year contract with Atlético Madrid till June 2031.
+The deal was worth approximately €40 million, with €35 million fixed plus €5 million in add-ons.
+In his first competitive game for Atlético against Málaga, he scored the opening goal and was the match's MVP; his goal would go on to win La Liga Goal of the Month for August 2026.
+Less than a month later, he won the MVP award again after a dominant performance against Osasuna.

 International career

 2019 U-20 World Cup

-Lee was selected to play for the South Korea U-20 football team in the 2019 FIFA U-20 World Cup and played in every group and knockout match, leading his team to a historic runner-up finish in the tournament and scoring two goals and four assists in seven games.
+Lee was selected to play for the South Korea U-20 football team in the 2019 FIFA U-20 World Cup and played in every group and knockout match, leading his team to a historic runner-up finish in the tournament and scoring two goals and four assists in seven games, including a goal in the final.
 As a result, he received the Golden Ball award as the tournament's best player.

 2022 World Cup

 Lee received his first call up to the senior South Korea national football team in March 2019 for friendlies against Bolivia and Colombia, and became the 7th youngest to be in the South Korean national team.
 On 5 September 2019, Lee made his international debut in a 2–2 draw friendly match against Georgia as a starter.

 Lee was called up for friendlies in September 2022 just before the 2022 FIFA World Cup by showing his evolution on both side of the ball in La Liga.
 He only participated in team training without appearances in the friendlies, but was selected for the 26-men World Cup team.
 He assisted Cho Gue-sung's header with an accurate cross in the second group match against Ghana.